thatbeautifuldream/dsa/README.md

 # FJP Class Notes & Code Snippets
+`🌟 The repository if you found it usefull`

 >  [`First Job Program`](https://www.pepcoding.com/nados-fjp) 🔗 A program targeted For 3rd/4th year college students preparing for their first job.